 The Gap in Usage During the War Years

-Interestingly, there were no recorded examples of tandem landing gear from the wartime era.
-However, the design re-emerged during the jet age with notable examples like the pre-production Canadian Avro Arrow (CF-105), which first flew in 1958, the British TSR-2, which debuted in 1964, and the highly successful Saab 37 Viggen.
+Interestingly, there were no examples of tandem landing gear from the wartime era.
+However, the design re-emerged during the jet age with notable examples like the pre-production Canadian Avro Arrow (CF-105), which first flew in 1958, the prototype British TSR-2 which debuted in 1964, and the highly successful Saab 37 Viggen in 1967.
 Each design had MTOWs of 31,500, 46,900, and 19,274 kilograms.

 Both the Arrow and Viggen incorporated wing-mounted landing gear systems with thin tires (7.7inchs and 6.6inchs respectively).
 These retractable systems were carefully engineered to integrate seamlessly within the thin delta wings of the aircraft.